etienne-martin/WebCrypto.swift/README.md

 #### Data types conversion

 WebCrypto.swift works with swift's Data() type.
-If you need to pass a string to a method, you need to convert it to Data() before passing it as an input.
+If you need to pass a string to a method, you first need to convert it to Data() before passing it as an input.

 Convert string to data: